inseven/incontext/README.md

 ### High Priority

+These changes impact the rendering of jbmorley.co.uk and block switching to InContext 3.

+1. **Check TODOs in code**
+2. **Not all image titles work**
+3. **Next / previous functions always return nil**
+4. **Don't automatically replace non-Markdown image tags**
+5. **Extract location data from videos**
+6. **Check adaptive images work**
-- Promote metadata dates (see the reading and game lists)
+7. **Promote metadata dates (see the reading and game lists)**
-- Scale videos
-- Extract location data from videos
-- Check that the JSON feed works
+8. **Check that the JSON feed works**
-- The vertical spacing seems off on jbmorley.co.uk (this is probably a legacy stylesheet issue)
-- 360 photos aren't processed correctly
-- Not all image titles work
-- Pass-through site metadata so that things like tags can be rendered correctly
+9. Pass-through site metadata so that things like tags can be rendered correctly
-- Check TODOs in code
-- Next / previous functions always return nil
-- Rename the importers to simply 'image', 'markdown', etc.
-- Check that gifs are transformed correctly
+10. Check that gifs are transformed correctly
-- Don't automatically replace non-Markdown image tags
+11. 360 photos aren't processed correctly
+12. Migrate EXIF sidecars
+13. The vertical spacing seems off on jbmorley.co.uk (this is probably a legacy stylesheet issue)
-- Markdown issues
+14. Markdown issues
    - Footnotes don't work
    - Strikethrough doesn't work
    - Markdown mdash don't work
-- Check adaptive images work
-- Migrate EXIF sidecars
+15. Scale videos

 ### Background